ifstudies/marriage_deserts/README.md

-# Decennial-Census Based Marriage and Family Formation Visualizations
+# Marriage Desert Visualizations

-[Click here](https://ifstudies.github.io/dec_msmaps/) to view the GitHub Pages site that features the content contained in this repository,
+[Click here](http://ifstudies.github.io/marriage_deserts) to view the GitHub Pages site that features the content contained in this repository,